 “Pass the White River, past the holy tree, and into the teeth of the tiger.”

 I looked at him funny.
 His sense of direction made me frown, showing off a bit of my white teeth.
 The Chief unconsciously took a step back and gulped.
 All he gave me were landmarks that made me want to pull out my hair.
-I thought I was bad with directions, but this whole landmark thing which encompasses the whole world made me want to blast him on the spot with a fireball.
+I thought I was bad with directions, but this whole landmark thing that encompasses the whole world made me want to blast him on the spot with a fireball.
 How pathetic can I be not knowing which way to go?!
 Ugh, this really infuriates me.

 “What?!”
-The chief exploded out in disbelief.
+The Chief exploded out in disbelief.
 “W-w-why so suddenly?”

-I snorted annoyed, dust picked up and whirled around the Chief.
+I snorted, annoyed, dust picked up and whirled around the Chief.
 He grimaced at my expression, tensing up even more.

 “I mean,” the Chief coughed and cleared his throat.
 “Stryd!”
 He bellowed out and motioned for someone in a hurry.

 “I’m here.”
 Stryd painted as he came next to the Chief.
-His ruffled hair looked even more messier than before.
+His ruffled hair looked even messier than before.

 “Took you long enough.”
 The Chief scowled at him, grunting and shaking his head in disapproval towards Stryd.
-He tapped his feet on the ground a couple of times annoyed at how slow he took.
+He tapped his feet on the ground a couple of times, annoyed at how slow he took.

 “Yes,” Stryd took the necklace from the Chief, he then glanced over towards me in fear as he took a gulp of air.
 Shakily, he fumbled as he shooked.
-“But, why me sir?”
+“But, why me, sir?”

 “What do you mean, why you?”
 Chief glared, not liking how he was being questioned.
 “Who else would go do this job but you?”

 I disliked how the Chief was misplacing his anger and frustration on the wrong person.
-Especially, because I really hated seeing him being looked down on.
+Mostly because I really hated seeing him being looked down on.
 Just when I was about to scare the crap out of the Chief one more time for being a bully, Moca raised his hand and shook his head.

-“Young mistress.”
-Moca replied in his best gentleman’s voice.
+“Young mistress,” Moca replied in his best gentleman’s voice.
 “We should leave.”

 Moca’s words caught the Chief by surprise.
-The Chief then gave us a toothy smile, happily complying to the idea of leaving.
+The Chief then gave us a toothy smile, happily complying with the idea of leaving.
 Rubbing his hand together, he coughed and pulled Styrd to the side and pushed him forward.

-“That would be fine.”
-Moca replied, waving his hand gently in front of him, welcoming Stryd to come over.
+“That would be fine,” Moca replied, waving his hand gently in front of him, welcoming Stryd to come over.

 Tart snorted and examined Stryd up and down.
 Shaking his head as if he was a big disappointment.

 Tart cringed when he saw Moca’s gaze and shuffled his feet towards me.
 Coughing a couple of times as he looked away from Moca.
-I couldn’t help but watch with amusement at Tart’s and Moca’s reaction, especially how easily Moca quickly handled Tart.
+I couldn’t help but watch with amusement at Tart’s and Moca’s reaction, mostly how easily Moca quickly handled Tart.
 I had to now wonder why Moca was acting like this, but I couldn’t ask him now.

 “Alright, Moca.
 Let’s go.”
 I replied, getting up as I waited for them to hop on.
-“Get on.”
-I ordered Stryd who stared at us with worry.
+“Get on,” I ordered Stryd, who stared at us with worry.

 “Get on?”
-Stryd asked completely confused at what I was going to do.
+Stryd asked, completely confused at what I was going to do.
 “I don’t quite understand.”

 “We’re flying?”
 Stryd squeaked, he started to tremble in fear.